idea-fasoc/OpenFASOC/README.md

        - ioplacment step is now skipped at placement and is set to random palcement by default at floorplaning so it doesn't put power pins of additional voltage domains at the edge
    - add ~~the spice simulation flow~~ and modeling
    - add sky130_fd_sc_hs support
+   - enabling new features like power gating/UPF flow, clock gating